 Environmental benefits of corn starch and bagasse

 Corn starch and bagasse are now taking over green packaging.
 Green businesses are now awash with compostable materials.
 From paper cups to plates to sleeves, these materials are all the rage now.
 In addition, we are now seeing the disappearance of plastic cups.
+Compostable coffee cups are your choice, and most notably as you sip guileless coffee, knowing that you're doing your part to help the planet really does make you feel good, knowing that your coffee cup will eventually become compost.

 Beyond that, you can be sure that your coffee binge is one way to help reduce your carbon footprint.
 However, you are responsible for what you do with your used coffee cups.
 Most of the time, standard recycling bins send coffee cups to landfills.
 However, there are systems that can help reduce paper cup waste.